MISanjaI/test-SonarQube/README.md

 STEP 2: Extract the ZIP File

   Extract the contents to a directory of your choice.
-For example:
+For example: (enter these commands in terminal)
 ----------------------------------------------------------------------------------
-    bash
     mkdir /opt/sonarqube
     unzip sonarqube-<version>.zip -d /opt/sonarqube
 ----------------------------------------------------------------------------------